Marriage and Family Therapy

 The Marriage and Family Therapy Program at Florida State University (FSU) is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), 112 South Alfred Street, Alexandria, Virginia 22314, (703) 838-9808, firstname.lastname@example.org.

 FSU is accredited by the Southern Association of Colleges and Schools, Commission on Colleges.

-This program only admits students in the fall.
-All application materials must be received by deadline.
+This program only admits in the fall semester.

 Our strengths involve research on family processes, distressed families (e.g., families involved with the foster care system, families experiencing homelessness, military families), intimate relationships, mindfulness and attributions.
 Our expertise includes implementing and evaluating best practices in psychoeducation and therapy.

 The MFT program is well integrated into the Department of Family and Child Sciences.
 Doctoral students have access to the entire departmental faculty as part of their education and professional development.
 Students select their major professor and supervisory committee based on areas of scholarly interest and expertise.
 The doctoral supervisory committee provides mentorship throughout the doctoral experience.
 Doctoral students have access to computer laboratories, statistical software, and on-campus and remote access library resources.